gmickel/CodeWhisper/USAGE.md

 Options:
 * `-p, --path <path>`: Path to the codebase (default: current directory)
 * `-m, --model <modelId>`: Specify the AI model to use (if not specified, CodeWhisper will prompt you to select a model from the list of available models)
+* `--diff`: Use diff format for file updates instead of full file content
 * `-g, --gitignore <path>`: Path to .gitignore file (default: .gitignore)
 * `-f, --filter <patterns...>`: File patterns to include (use glob patterns, e.g., "src/**/*.js")
 * `-e, --exclude <patterns...>`: File patterns to exclude (use glob patterns, e.g., "**/*.test.js")